thiagocapuano/waves-documentation/en/smart-contracts/simple-voting-on-the-waves-blockchain.md

 broadcast(invokeScript({dApp: "3Mw2J9yxS8ftQ8FZuD6hsE3fCu494qJqB5r", call: {function: "vote", args: [{type: "integer", value: 7}]} }))
 ```

+Here `3Mw2J9yxS8ftQ8FZuD6hsE3fCu494qJqB5r` is the address of the account of the head of the HOA.

 If everything went right, you will see the following result (expand the `Promise` object in the console):

 <img src="img/voting/repl-success.png" width="650"/>